 So that introduces, very clearly, who the subject is here.
 It is Israel.

-Deuteronomy 32:10 "He found him in a desert land, in the waste howling wilderness; He led him about [Notice, that was the wilderness wandering.], He instructed him, He kept him as the apple of His eye.
+Deuteronomy 32:10 "He found him in a desert land and in the wasteland, a howling wilderness; He encircled him [Notice, that was the wilderness wandering.], He instructed him, He kept him as the apple of His eye."

 Now, I want you to begin to think of this in terms of the church.
 Kind of divorce yourself from "Israel," and look at this in a spiritual sense.
 Think of it in terms of being spoken to the church—especially when you consider the kind of circumstance that the church finds itself in, these last five or seven years.

 "I will hide My face from them."
 Is there any time that you have felt that God is hiding His face from the church—when you think of its condition, as it continues to drift apart?